Does Kitty Litter Expire?

 3. Shift in Color

-When certain litters reach the end of their lives, their hue may change.
-For example, mold development may make natural litter containing wood shavings dark or black.
+When certain litters reach the end of their life, their color may change.
+For example, mold growth may cause natural litter containing wood shavings to turn dark or black.

 4. Moisture

-If your feline litter appears wet or moist, it might have expired.
-Moisture can lead to bacteria development and diminish kitty litter absorbency.
+If your cat litter appears wet or moist, it might have expired.
+Moisture can lead to bacterial development and diminish the litter’s absorbency.

 How to Store the Cat Litter?

 Want your cat litter to last longer?
-Then, store it wisely.
+Store it wisely.
 Here are a few tips:

 1. Keeping it Dry

 Moisture is a foe of cat litter.
-Keep your litter dry, away from humidity, such as in a pantry or closet.
-Avoid keeping it in wet environments such as basements or garages.
+Keep your litter dry, away from humidity, in a pantry or closet.
+Avoid storing it in wet environments such as basements or garages.

 2. Tightly Sealed

-After opening a bag of kitty litter, seal it tightly to avoid any bacteria or moisture.
+After opening a bag of kitty litter, seal it tightly to prevent any bacteria or moisture from getting in.

 3. Use it Before the Expiry Date